kingapl/rock_paper_scissors/README.md

 Python 3.8.

 ## Setup
-The game must be run in the console or the terminal depending on the computer system.
+The game must be run by the console or the terminal depending on the computer system.